johnwalters/TallyStick/docs/PRODUCT_SPEC.md

 4. Post, split, exclude, undo, and transfer-match transactions.
 5. Produce a cash-basis profit and loss report with traceable detail.
 6. Produce a Schedule C-ready variant whose tax-account adjustments are visible and report-only.
+7. Produce a reconciled as-of Balance Sheet with exact contribution detail and screen/export/print parity.
-7. Export an accountant package and preserve the books through verified local backup.
+8. Export an accountant package and preserve the books through verified local backup.

 The product is not a general-purpose accounting suite and does not replace third-party marketplace analytics services.